saltysystems/overworld/doc/protocol.md

-Saline Protocol Docs
+Overworld Protocol Docs
 ===============

-Saline Packet Structure
+Overworld Packet Structure
 -----------------
-A saline message is constructed as such:
+An Overworld message is constructed as such:

 ```
     Framing (2-14 bytes)       OpCode (2 bytes)     Payload (N bytes)
  |--------------------------|------------------|--------------------------|
-     WebSocket Data                Saline-specific Data
+     WebSocket Data                Overworld-specific Data
 ```

 WebSocket is used as the transport mechanism thanks to easy firewall negotation, etc. Packets should probably not be much larger than 1000 bytes to avoid fragmentation on the wire.

-Saline RPC structure
+Overworld RPC structure
 ------------------------
 | Key         | Type            | Description                                  |
 | ---         | -----            | ------------------------------------------   |
 | `opcode`      | `16#0000..16#FFFFF` | A 2-byte integer prefix indicating the type of message to be processed |